 Status: The Hopper Dredge McFARLAND performed 140 days of "active" dredging work along the East and Gulf Coasts moving in excess of 2 million cubic yards of dredged material in FY 2009.
 The Dredge McFARLAND was fully funded annually through FY 2009 using O&M funding for which the vessel worked.
 In FY 2010, her first year in Ready Reserve, the McFARLAND completed her scheduled training exercises in the Delaware River and on two separate occasions, the dredge was activated by USACE Headquarters for a total of 96 days of dredging on the Mississippi River's Southwest Pass.
 The vessel completed her 70 days of training in FY2011 in the Delaware River.
 The vessel was not called out of ready reserve in FY2011 but did complete a 6 month major shipyard overhaul scheduled around her training exercise schedule.
 In FY 2012 the vessel completed her 70 scheduled training days in the Delaware River and was activated for a 30-day assignment for Wilmington District at Morehead City, NC.
 The dredge completed her 70 training days in the Delaware River in FY 2013 and was activated for a 24-day assignment for Wilmington District at Morehead City, NC.
 The dredge completed her 70 training days in the Delaware River in FY 2014.
 In FY15, the Dredge McFarland was called out to New Orleans District to dredge emergency shoaling in Southwest Pass for a total of 62 days and also completed her 70 days in the Delaware River.
-January 2016, the Dredge was again deployed to New Orleans for 45 days in Southwest Pass and 14 days for Wilmington in the Outer Bar Channel and completed 70 days of dredging in the Delaware River for FY17.
-McFARLAND completed 40 of the 70 projected dredging days in FY18 for the Delaware River and is currently under the Red Flag Activation to deploy to North Carolina, Morehead City Harbors for urgent dredging needs.
+January 2016, the Dredge was deployed to New Orleans for 45 days in Southwest Pass and 14 days for Wilmington in the Outer Bar Channel and completed 70 days of dredging in the Delaware River for FY17.
+March 2018, the Dredge was called out to Wilmington District at Morehead City for 39 days and 31 days in Brazos Island Harbor for Galveston District and completed 70 days in the Delaware River for FY18.
+February 2019, the Dredge was called out for 32 days to Southwest Pass for New Orleans District and completed 70 days in the Delaware River for FY19.
+McFAR-LAND is scheduled to go into the shipyard in April 2019 for 120 days repair and USCG Inspections.